maximumpeaches/book-notes/building_secure_and_reliable_systems.md

 won't catch every issue, and automated or no-op solutions like using frameworks, libraries or languages that are secure by default is important, too.

+## Book Club

+What is something many organizations, who wish to restore from backups, fail to do after backing up their systems?

+A: Test they can restore from those backups successfully.

+Security and reliability are both often managed by ___ ___ employees and brought up in ___ ___ review process.

+A: the same

+What are benefits of compliance regulations?
+What are some drawbacks?

+Pros: Some organizations will allocate resources on security when they wouldn't've otherwise.
+It can incentivize organizations whom otherwise would've had no incentives.
+These can facilitate change.
+Cons: Some organizations will do "security by checkbox", meaning they meet the letter of the law but don't enact meaningful change.
+Somtimes big organizations will lobby for compliance regulations as a way to inhibit competition from smaller organizations which don't have the resources needed to be compliant.
+Overall compliance regulations can get you part of the way to security, but you'll need to go beyond that (similar to code coverage metrics, or any other metric / checkbox).

+If you want your login system to be secure, what is one thing you should do?

+A: Monitor all of the logins that occur.

 ## Chapter 13

 JUnit for Java, GoogleTest for C++, go2xunit for Golang, and unittest for Python are all examples of what unit testing paradigm?